OhadRubin/mountain-goap-python/all_in_one.md

 # // Copyright (c) Chris Muller.
 All rights reserved.
 # // </copyright>

-# from typing import Callable, TYPE_CHECKING

-# if TYPE_CHECKING:
-#     from ..Action import Action

-# /// <summary>
-# /// Delegate type for a callback that provides multiplier for delta value of the respective key to obtain delta cost to use with ExtremeGoal and ComparativeGoal.
-# /// </summary>
-# /// <param name="action">Action being executed or evaluated.</param>
-# /// <param name="stateKey">Key to provide multiplier for</param>
-# /// <returns>Multiplier for the delta value to get delta cost</returns>
-# public delegate float StateCostDeltaMultiplierCallback(Action? action, string stateKey);

 from typing import Callable, TYPE_CHECKING, Optional

 if TYPE_CHECKING: